Volume complexity for Janus $\mathrm{AdS}_3$ geometries: Volume for Janus AdS

 We will consider a symmetric region of radius $l/2$ centered on the defect in Janus AdS$_3$ and we will compute its subregion complexity.
 The total complexity can be defined as the $l \rightarrow \infty$ limit of this result, with the length $l$ playing the role of IR regulator.

-The interval is located at the FG radial coordinate $\xi=\delta$ and placed symmetrically along the orthogonal direction to the interface, i.e., $\eta \in [-\frac{l}{2}, \frac{l}{2}].$ There is an ambiguity in the regularization of the UV divergences: we can either put the subregion on the cutoff surface $\xi = \delta$ and build the corresponding RT surface, or we can put the interval on the real boundary $\xi=0$ and then cut the RT surface with the line at $\xi=\delta.$ Since the difference between the two cases is encoded by a finite term, we will only focus on the former case.
+The interval is located at the FG radial coordinate $\xi=0$ and placed symmetrically along the orthogonal direction to the interface, i.e., $\eta \in [-\frac{l}{2}, \frac{l}{2}].$ There is an ambiguity in the regularization of the UV divergences: we can either put the subregion on the cutoff surface $\xi = \delta$ and build the corresponding HRT surface, or we can put the interval on the real boundary $\xi=0$ and then cut the HRT surface with the line at $\xi=\delta.$ Since the difference between the two cases vanishes in the $\delta \rightarrow 0 $ limit, we will only focus on the latter case.

-As pointed out in \cite{Gutperle:2016gfe}, on a fixed time slice there is a particular simple class of geodesics for the Janus geometry given by curves at constant $z.$ Using the FG expansion in Eq.~\eqref{eq:change_coordinates_FG_2} and putting the boundary conditions $\xi=\delta$ and $\eta=\frac{l}{2},$ we determine the constant $\bar{z}$ value where the surface is located: \beq \bar{z} = \frac{l}{2} \le 1+ \frac{2 \delta^2}{l^2} \ri \, . \eeq The prescription for the extremal volume tells us to consider a solution at $t=0$ anchored at the boundary and delimited by the RT surface.
+As pointed out in \cite{Gutperle:2016gfe}, on a fixed time slice there is a particular simple class of geodesics for the Janus geometry given by curves at constant $z.$ Using the FG expansion in Eq.~\eqref{eq:change_coordinates_FG_2} and putting the boundary conditions $\xi=0$ and $\eta=\frac{l}{2},$ we determine the constant $\bar{z}$ value where the surface is located: \beq \bar{z} = \frac{l}{2} \, . \eeq The prescription for the extremal volume tells us to consider a solution at $t=0$ anchored at the boundary and delimited by the HRT surface.

 The UV divergencies will be regularised according to the single cutoff prescription described in Section \ref{sect-different_regularizations}.
 The correspondence between the generic form \eqref{eq:metric_Trivella_form} of the metric with a conformal defect and the Janus background is \beq A^2 (y) = f(y) \, , \qquad \rho(y) = 1 \, , \qquad L_{\pm}^2 = \sqrt{1-2\gamma^2} \, , \qquad c_{\pm} = 0 \, . \eeq In this way the requirement in Eq.~\eqref{eq:single_cutoff_prescription} to regularize the UV divergences becomes \beq \frac{z}{\sqrt{f(y)}} = \delta \, . \eeq This single condition identifies both a maximum value of the coordinate $y=y^*(z),$ obtained by inverting the previous expression, and a minimum value of the coordinate $z=z_{\rm min},$ determined from the second identity in Eq.~\eqref{eq:single_cutoff_prescription}.
 Concretely, they are given by \beq y^*(z) = f^{-1} \le \frac{z^2}{\d^2} \ri \, , \qquad z_{\rm min} = a \, \delta \, , \qquad a^2=f(0) = \frac{1+\sqrt{1-2\gamma^2}}{2 }\, . \eeq The integral which computes the subregion volume in Eq.~\eqref{eq:general_prescription_volume} takes the form \beq \mathcal{V} (l,\gamma) = 2 L^2 \int_{z_{\rm min}}^{\bar{z} } \frac{dz}{z} \int_0^{y^*(z)} dy \, \sqrt{f(y)} \, . \eeq Changing variables into \beq \tau=\frac{f(y)}{a^2} \, , \qquad \zeta=\frac{z^2}{a^2 \d^2} \, , \qquad \bar{\zeta}= \frac{\bar{z}^2}{a^2 \d^2} \, , \eeq we can express the integral as \beq